PvdBerg1998/hfml_data_preprocessor/README.md

 # Usage
 ## Settings format
 The tool can be used by specifying required and optional settings via a copy of the `Settings.toml` file.
 The file format is called [TOML](https://toml.io/en/).
-The format allows for specialisation of settings at each of the following levels:
+The format allows for specialization of settings at each of the following levels:
 - Global
 - Per variable
 - Per file